mohwa/seogi/README.md

 You can check color list that you can use in [this link](<(https://github.com/Marak/colors.js)>) and you can use like following codes all feature of the colors.js library.

-- I changed chalk library to colors.js library because [polyfill issue](https://github.com/jaredpalmer/razzle/issues/998) at `0.0.15` version.
+- I changed chalk library to colors.js library because [polyfill issue](https://github.com/jaredpalmer/razzle/issues/998) happened at `0.0.15` version.

 ## Normal API